Maninderjeet31/ManiPortfolio.github.io/README.md

 # My Portfolio Website
 My Portfolio website project created purely with HTML5, CSS3, flex box, grid, Bootstrap 5 framework and some justifying and aligning here and there.
 Hope you all like it.
+This is a purely desktop website, the responsive website will be uploaded soon. :)
 Below are the screenshots of my website